jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     cd: no such file or directory: john

-  the directory_ does not exist
+  the directory_ does not exist, yet

 * I make a new folder_